ray2501/TDBCJDBC/README.md

     /usr/lib64/tcl/tcl8/8.6/tdbc

 Or you can use installer.tcl to install this package.
-`install.tcl` use `info library` to get path and install tm file.
+`installer.tcl` use `info library` to get path and install tm file.
-If you want to uninstall after using install.tcl to install, try below command:
+If you want to uninstall after using installer.tcl to install, try below command:

-    sudo ./install.tcl -uninstall 1
+    sudo ./installer.tcl -uninstall 1

 Commands